 - No audio or sound may be used as part of the model.

-- Although a small number of individual pieces from previous competition models may be reused, models must be a new representation of a future city and built from the baseboard up.
+- Although a small number of individual pieces from previous competition models may be reused, models must be a new representation of a future city and built from the bare baseboard up.

 - The total value of the materials used in the model, as well as those used in support of the presentation and special awards, (including color copying/printing, 3D printing, visual aids, costumes, and other demonstration aids) may not exceed $100 and must be reported on the Competition Expense form.